alyraffauf/nynx/README.md

 ### Sample deployments.nix

-Nynx is configured with a Nix attrset that defines a set of deployment jobs.
+Nynx is configured with a Flake output containing an attrset that defines a set of deployment jobs.

 ```nix
 {